9 Inspiring Student-Led Formative Assessment Activities

 3. Brainstorming Solutions In Groups

 Give the students an idea to solve.
-Divide them into groups and have them pick a group leader and a transcriber.
-Have that person write down all the ideas the group comes up with for the solution.
-The leader acts as a student moderator to make sure they are focusing on the task at hand and staying on the subject as much as possible.
+Begin by dividing them into groups and have them pick a group leader and a transcriber.
+Next, have that person write down all the ideas the group comes up with for the solution.
+The leader will act as a student moderator to make sure they are focusing on the task at hand and staying on the subject as much as possible.

 This is one student-led formative assessment concept that’s been around forever because it works so well.
 Have each student read a summary of an autobiography or biography of their choice.
 Then they dress up as that person and present themselves to the class.
 It’s a cool and creative confidence builder that really shakes things up.